Jessica Raine: Early life and education

-Raine was born Jessica Helen Lloyd, on 20 May 1982, in Eardisley, Herefordshire, where she was raised on her father's farm.
-She is the younger of two daughters of farmer Allan Lloyd (descended from the Lloyd family of Baynham Hall, who were well known for generations as bonesetters alongside their farming activities), and his wife Sue, who trained as a dancer and then worked as a nurse.
-Educated in Kington, Herefordshire, she wanted to be an actress from the age of 13, as her father starred in amateur dramatics with the Eardisley Little Theatre.
+Raine was born Jessica Lloyd in Eardisley, Herefordshire, where she was raised on her father's farm.
+She is the younger of two daughters of farmer Allan Lloyd (descended from the Lloyd family of Baynham Hall, who were well known for generations as bonesetters alongside their farming activities), and his wife Sue.

-In sixth form she studied theatre at A-Level and a BTEC in photography at Hereford College of Arts and studied drama and cultural studies at the University of the West of England, Bristol.
+Raine was educated in Kington, Herefordshire, and wanted to be an actress from the age of 13, as her father starred in amateur dramatics with the Eardisley Little Theatre.
+In sixth form she studied theatre at A-Level, and a BTEC in photography at Hereford College of Arts.

+Raine studied drama and cultural studies at the University of the West of England, Bristol.
 After graduating, she was turned down by every drama school she applied to, so went to Thailand and taught English as a second language.

 Career

-Career beginnings and theatre work
+Theatre

 Returning home after a year, she applied to the Royal Academy of Dramatic Art a second time and was accepted.
-Moving to London in anticipation of starting her course, she worked part-time as a waitress and for the company BT Group.
+Moving to London in anticipation of starting her course, she worked part-time as a waitress and for BT Group.

 After graduating in 2008, Raine began a successful stage career, initially cast as Lesley Sharp's goth daughter in Simon Stephens's Harper Regan.
 She played Tamsin Greig's 16-year-old daughter in David Hare's Gethsemane.

 Raine played at the National Theatre in Mike Bartlett's Earthquakes in London as teenage wild-child Jasmine; and then as a secretary in the revival of Clifford Odets's Rocket to the Moon.
-She has also appeared in Ghosts and Punk Rock, for which she won the Manchester Evening News Award for Best Supporting Actress.
-She played a role in the Young Vic's revival of Middleton and Rowley's 17th-century tragedy, The Changeling.
+She also appeared in Ghosts and Punk Rock, for which she won the Manchester Evening News Award for Best Supporting Actress.

+She played a role in the Young Vic's revival of The Changeling.
 In 2012 Raine starred in Beyond Ballets Russes at the London Coliseum.

-Film, radio and television
+Screen

 Raine's first screen credits were an appearance in a 2009 episode of Garrow's Law and a small role in the 2010 film Robin Hood.

 She starred as the lead character Jenny Lee in the first three series of the BBC One drama Call the Midwife.
-On 9 March 2014, it was announced that Raine was leaving the show at the end of series 3 to pursue a career in film in the United States.
+On 9 March 2014, it was announced that Raine was leaving the show at the end of series three to pursue a film career in the United States.